fsyncdrv/thesis_helper/README.md

 ![Thesis Helper TUI](assets/thesis-helper.png)

 ## What it does
-Thesis Helper lets you load a collection of research papers (PDFs) and ask questions about them in natural language.
-It was also designed to run entirely locally, thus ensuring your data remains private.
+Thesis Helper lets you load a collection of research papers (PDFs) and ask questions about them in natural language through a command-line interface styled with Rich.
+It was designed to run entirely locally, ensuring your data remains private.

 ## Requirements
 - Python 3.11+